-Grade Reporting: In order to maintain current information for parents/guardians, teachers are to grade and post assignments within seven calendar days from the due date.
+Grade Reporting: In order to maintain current information for parents/guardians, teachers are to grade, post and publish major and minor assignments within 5 school calendar days after student submission

 A. Grading Scale: The following grading scale applies in defining progress of mastery of the TEKS.